mathigon/textbooks/content/sequences/content.md

 ### Simple Sequences

-In mathematics, a [__sequence__](gloss:sequence) is a collection of numbers (or other objects) that follow a particular pattern.
+In mathematics, a [__sequence__](gloss:sequence) is a chain of numbers (or other objects) that usually follow a particular pattern.
 The individual elements in a sequence are called [__terms__](gloss:sequence-term).

 Here are a few examples of sequences.
-Can you find the pattern and fill in the next two terms?
+Can you find their patterns and calculate the next two terms?

 {.text-center.s-orange.with-arrows} _{.n}3_, _{.n}6*{span.arrow}+3*_,